-5. Income Tax Credit for Charitable Contributions - Remove Sunset Statement of Purpose
+5. Income Tax Credit for Charitable Contributions - Remove Sunset

 HB630 (2010) amended section 63-3029A, Idaho code temporarily increasing the existing income tax credit for donations to certain organization, including the state educational agencies and institutions under the oversight of the State Board of Education.
 Those increases sunset January 1, 2016.
 The proposed amendment will remove the sunset.
 The current language allows for the tax credit to equal 50% of the aggregate amount of charitable contributions, up to 50% of the taxpayer's total Idaho income tax liability and a maximum annual amount of \$500 (\$1,000 on a jointly-filed return).
 Should the 2010 changes sunset the credit would remain equal to 50% of the contribution, but would be limited to 20% of the taxpayer's total Idaho income tax liability and the maximum annual amount of the credit would decrease to \$100 (\$200 on a jointly-filed return).
-For a corporate taxpayer the amount is limited to 10% of the corporation's total Idaho income tax liability and the maximum annual credit would remain \$5,000, rather than the original \$1,000 limit.
+For a corporate taxpayer the amount is limited to 10% of the corporation's total Idaho income tax liability and the maximum annual amount of the original \$1,000 limit.